 The main components of the plant consist of solar panels, a panel carrier system, an inverter station (inverter, transformer, ring main unit and the substation.
-Associated infrastructure and utilities can be listed as the administrative building, Supervisory Control and Data Acquisition (SCADA) System and the overhead transmission line (OHTL).
-Once the Solar Power Plant is put into operation, it is planned to produce 100 MWe of electricity annually, and the electricity produced will be connected to the Bor Substation via ~13 km 154 kV OHTL.
+Associated infrastructure and utilities can be listed as the administrative building, Supervisory Control and Data Acquisition (SCADA) System and the electrical transmission line.
+Once the Solar Power Plant is put into operation, it is planned to produce 266010 MWh of electricity annually, and the electricity produced will be connected to the Bor Substation via ~13 km 154 kV ETL.
 Details of the Project components are provided in Chapter 3 of this report.